 Rowan is tangled up in the black market after he needed to get money for gender reassignment surgery.
 He needs Kelli’s help with something… illegal.
 So now Kelli has to decide: will she risk the safe, tidy story of her life now for the world she once wished for?
 What would Orlando do?

-Passionate, dangerous, and tender, Ignore All Previous Instructions is a sweeping, poignant novel about forbidden love, growing up, and censorship.
+Passionate, dangerous, and tender, Ignore All Previous Instructions is a sweeping, poignant novel about forbidden love, growing up, and fighting against censorship.

 Praise for The Outside